act-rules/act-rules.github.io/_rules/SC2-1-2-no-keyboard-trap.md

 ````
 #### Failed example  6

-Keyboard trap with help text, where the method advised doesn't work
+Keyboard trap with help text, where the method advised doesn't work.

 ```html
 <script>